Krejcikova battles past Dart at windy Eastbourne, Raducanu survives scare

+(Correct intro to make clear Krejcikova won her first singles match of grass season on Tuesday)

-EASTBOURNE :Top seed Barbora Krejcikova saved two match points on the way to a 6-3 6-7(4) 7-5 victory over Briton Harriet Dart at the Eastbourne Open on Tuesday, only her second singles win of the grass season before her Wimbledon title defence begins.
+EASTBOURNE :Top seed Barbora Krejcikova saved two match points on the way to a 6-3 6-7(4) 7-5 victory over Briton Harriet Dart at the Eastbourne Open on Tuesday, her first singles win of the grass season before her Wimbledon title defence begins.

 Czech Krejcikova, who returned to action last month after a back injury had kept her out of action since November, needed two hours and 40 minutes to secure the win at a breezy Devonshire Park.